Benevolent27/starmade.js/README.md

 * !settings list
 * !changesettings \[settingName\] \[What you want to change it to\]

 Note:  If for some reason your script crashes, the StarMade server might still be running in the background.
 You can kill it manually in task manager or at the command line.
 If you need the PID, it will be stored the "server.lck" file that is generated in the same folder as your starmade.js file.
 You can also type "jps" in your console if you have the JDK installed to get the PID of any java process running.
-AFTER the server is killed You will then want to delete the "server.lck" file to start the server again.
+The current version of the wrapper will ask you what to do when you start it again, if the StarMade process is still running in the background.

 Oh, and if you get a server up and running, try typing "!command" in-game in any chat window and press enter.